The Botanic Garden of Smith College

+History

 The first outlines of the Botanic Garden began in the 1880s, when Smith College hired the firm of Olmsted, Olmsted and Eliot to develop a campus landscape plan.
 Frederick Law Olmsted, senior member of the firm, is best remembered for designing Central Park in New York City and the Boston park system.
 The Olmsted plan dated February 1893 includes curving drives and walkways, open spaces with specimen trees, and vistas over Paradise Pond through wooded groves.

-Olmsted also provided planting lists of diverse trees, shrubs, herbs, and aquatic and marsh plants.
-However, in a more formal sense, the Botanic Garden of Smith College took shape under William Francis Ganong, appointed professor of botany and director of the Botanic Garden in May 1894, and Edward J. Canning, hired in summer 1894 as head gardener.
+As part of the 1893 plan, Olmsted provided planting lists of diverse trees, shrubs, herbs, and aquatic and marsh plants.
+He collaborated with landscape architect Elizabeth Jane Bullard, who would oversee the initial planting of over 1,200 trees and shrubs.

+In a more formal sense, however, the Botanic Garden of Smith College took shape under William Francis Ganong, appointed professor of botany and director of the Botanic Garden in May 1894, and Edward J. Canning, hired in summer 1894 as head gardener.

+Collections

 Smith's Botanic Garden collection includes 1200 types of woody trees and shrubs, 2200 types of hardy herbaceous plants, 3200 types of tender herbaceous and woody plants in greenhouses, and 6600 different kinds of plants, giving a total of approximately 10,000 types of plants on campus.

+Features

-The Lyman Conservatory's greenhouses with 12000 sqft date from 1895, and house over 2500 species of plants for the instruction of Smith students in the plant sciences.
+The Lyman Conservatory's greenhouses with 12000 sqft date from 1895, housing over 2500 species of plants for the instruction of Smith students in the plant sciences.
 These plants are selected from a wide variety of families and habitats; they comprise one of the best collections of tropical, subtropical, and desert plants in the country.

-The campus arboretum consists of 127 acres of woody trees and shrubs, and is free and open every day.
+The campus arboretum consists of 127 acres of woody trees and shrubs and is free and open every day.

 Other Smith Campus Gardens include the Rock Garden, Japanese Garden, Happy Chace '28 Garden, Capen Garden, Woodland Garden, and Systematics Garden & Perennial Border.